-The GGC is run by volunteers interested in the arts.
-GGC is always looking for additional volunteers to staff the committee, whose purpose is to oversee the operation and generally run the Gallery.
+The Gourgaud Gallery is run by volunteers interested in the arts.
+The Gallery is always looking for additional volunteers to staff the committee, whose purpose is to oversee the operation and running of the Gallery.
 A member of the committee does not need an art background - merely an interest in art, the ability to give some time to the operation, and a desire to see the Gallery and the Arts continue to thrive in Cranbury.
-Members of the Committee serve one year terms.
-The GGC meets once a month, in the Gourgaud Gallery.
+The Gourgaud Gallery Committee meets once a month, in the Gourgaud Gallery.

 New exhibit receptions:

 Some receptions subject to change and will be announced.